Asteroid Terrestrial-impact Last Alert System: Context

 Future impacts are bound to occur, with much higher odds for smaller regionally damaging asteroids than for larger globally damaging ones.
 The 2018 final book of physicist Stephen Hawking, Brief Answers to the Big Questions, considers a large asteroid collision the biggest threat to our planet.
 In April 2018, the B612 Foundation reported "It's a 100 per cent certainty we'll be hit [by a devastating asteroid], but we're not 100 per cent sure when."
 In June 2018, the US National Science and Technology Council warned that America is unprepared for an asteroid impact event, and has developed and released the "National Near-Earth Object Preparedness Strategy Action Plan" to better prepare.

-Larger asteroids can be detected even while far from the Earth, and their orbits can therefore be very precisely determined many years in advance of any close approach.
+Larger asteroids are bright enough to be detected while far from the Earth, and their orbits can therefore be very precisely determined many years in advance of any close approach.
 Thanks largely to Spaceguard cataloging initiated by a 2005 mandate of the United States Congress to NASA, the inventory of the approximately one thousand Near Earth Objects with diameters above 1 kilometer was for instance 97% complete in 2017.
 The slowly improving completeness for 140 meter objects is estimated to be around 40%, and the planned NEO Surveyor NASA mission is expected to identify almost all of them by 2040.
 Any impact by one of these known asteroids would be predicted decades to centuries in advance, long enough to consider deflecting them away from Earth.
 None of them will impact Earth for at least the next century, and we are therefore largely safe from globally civilisation-ending kilometer-size impacts for at least the mid-term future.
-Regionally catastrophic impacts by asteroids a few hundred meters across cannot, on the other hand, be excluded at this point in time.
+Regionally catastrophic impacts by asteroids a few hundred meters across, if any is to occur, cannot be excluded at this point in time, but should become predictable by 2040 thanks to NEO Surveyor.

 Sub-140m impacting asteroids would not cause large scale damage but are still locally catastrophic.
 They are much more common and they can, by contrast to larger ones, only be detected when they come very close to the Earth.
 In most cases this only happens during their final approach.
 Those impacts therefore will always need a constant watch and they typically cannot be identified earlier than a few weeks in advance, far too late for interception.
 According to expert testimony in the United States Congress in 2013, NASA would at that time have required at least five years of preparation before a mission to intercept an asteroid could be launched.
-This time could be much reduced by pre-planning a ready to launch mission, but the post-launch years needed to first meet the asteroid and then to slowly deflect it by at least the diameter of the Earth would be extremely hard to compress.
+This preparation time could be much reduced by pre-planning a ready to launch mission, but the post-launch years needed to first meet the asteroid and then to slowly deflect it by at least the diameter of the Earth would be extremely hard to compress.